chark/scriptable-events/Documentation~/README.md

 - `MutableVector2` - encapsulates a `Vector2` value.
 - `MutableVector3` - encapsulates a `Vector3` value.

-If a mutable object value should be saved between scene loads, check the `Persisting` flag on the `MutableObject` asset.
+Each mutable object has a `ResetType` property.
+This allows specifying when data in the mutable object should be reset.
+The following modes are available:
+- `None` - do not reset.
+- `ActiveSceneChange` - when the active (focused) scene changes.
+- `SceneUnloaded` - when the current scene gets unloaded.
+- `SceneLoaded` - when the scene is loaded.

 ### Custom game events
 In some situations, built-in game events might not suffice.
 For example if a custom type needs to be passed as an argument to the event.
 In this case, custom game event can be created which would carry all the necessary data.